Deltares/hydromt/docs/overview/installation.rst

       $ uv sync

     .. note::
-      If you want to develop a model plugin, we recommend to :code:`uv init` with the ``--library`` option, which will create a library project instead of an application project.
+      If you want to develop a model plugin, we recommend running :code:`uv init` with the ``--library`` option, which will create a library project instead of an application project.

   .. tab-item:: pixi
     :sync: pixi